Student wins Prestigious Gilman Scholarship to Study Abroad in Costa Rica

 Global Programs Coordinator Elizabeth Renner said that Lemon truly put in the time and effort to find a program that best fit his personal and professional goals and when the opportunity to apply for the Gilman Scholarship presented itself, Lemon jumped at it.

 “He wrote three thoughtful and informative essays that touched on his reasons for studying abroad, how he plans to work with members of the community in Costa Rica, and how his experiences will impact the community here at Daemen,” Renner said.
-“I am confident that Derrick will be a great representative of the college and I cannot wait to hear all about the experience!”
+“I am confident that Derrick will be a great representative of the university and I cannot wait to hear all about the experience!”